Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Style Feature Exploration

-\textbf{Artwork caption representation ($F_{caption}$)} In this approach, we generate the artwork representation using the text description of the artwork.
-The text description of the artwork encloses the content as well as the coarse-grained style information.

-The coarse-grained style information in the text description is usually depicted with keywords such as painting, drawing, portrait, etc. Formally, we obtain $F_{caption}$ for an artwork $a_i$ as:
+In this approach, we generate the artwork representation using the style caption of the artwork.
+The style information in the style caption describes the style aspects present in an artwork.
+Formally, we obtain $F_{StyleCap}$ for an artwork $a_i$ as:

-where $C$ is the caption generator, and $T$ is the text encoder to encode the caption for the artwork $a_i$.

-In this work, we use the \textit{Bootstrapping Language-Image Pre-training for Unified Vision} (BLIP) \cite{li2022blip} model as the caption generator ($C$) for artworks.
-Specifically, we use the BLIP Image Captioning Large model which uses the BERT \cite{devlin2018bert} model as the text encoder and the ViT-L \cite{dosovitskiy2021image} model as the vision backbone.
-It has been trained on 129 Million images from the COCO, VG, CC, SBU, and LAION datasets.
-The BLIP model takes in the input artwork and gives us an output text that describes the artwork in a sentence.
+where $C$ is the style caption generator and $T$ is the text encoder to encode the caption for the artwork $a_i$.
+In this work, we leverage an open-source multi-modal large language model(MLLM) called InternVL 2 \cite{internvl}.
+It achieves the state-of-the-art performances in most of the validation benchmarks competing with both closed source proprietary models and other open-source models.
+It comes in 5 variants and we use the smallest 2 billion parameter model in our work.
+For the vision part, the 2B variant uses InternViT model, while for the language part it uses Internlm2-chat-1 model \cite{internvl}.
+These models support multiple different modalities like image, text, video, etc., and can handle different outputs such as images, bounding boxes, masks, etc. thereby providing multitask functionality.
+The InternVL 2 model takes the instruction and the artwork as input and gives us an output text that describes the style of the image.

-Next, we use Sentence-transformer \cite{reimers2019sentencebert} as the text encoder ($T$) for artwork captions.
-We obtain a 384-dimensional artwork representation $F_{caption}$ for each artwork.
-We then use these artwork representations $F_{caption}$ as input artwork features in the DEC model.
-Note that we use the BLIP captioning model and sentence transformer as a proxy for $C$ and $T$, and it may be replaced with any other suitable image captioning and text encoder models.
+Next, we use Long-CLIP \cite{longclip} as the text encoder ($T$) for artwork captions.
+We then use these artwork representation $F_{StyleCap}$ as input artwork features in the DEC model.
+It is to be noted that we use InternVL and Long-CLIP as a proxy for $C$ and $T$ respectively and it could be replaced with other image captioning and text encoder models.